 Do-It-Yourself Law-Making That Stands Up in Court on Malpractice

-A merely private organization in the U.S. can legislate to define malpractice.
+A merely private organization in the U.S. can legislate to define a standard of care, violation of which is malpractice.
 Many courts will accept this for professionals facing malpractice complaints.
-Congress and other government legislative bodies, as long as they don’t contradict the private standards, can be ignored.
-Contracts are not required.
+Congress and other government legislative bodies, as long as they don’t contradict the private standards, can be more or less ignored for this purpose.
+Contracts are not required for this.
 And anyone can create the organization.

 The key is that cases of malpractice for any profession are commonly decided by courts on the basis of what other people in the same profession and the same community do that they present as sufficient to meet the standard of care to be applied by the court to the case at bar.